 - SNAP Replacement Benefits

 - SNAP recipients are eligible for replacement SNAP benefits if their food was destroyed during the hurricane.
-To receive this benefit, individuals can sign and submit at any local eligibility office Form H1855, Affidavit for Nonreceipt or Destroyed Food Stamp Benefits
+Most people should have had a percentage of their August benefits automatically added to their Lone Star Cards, but if not, individuals can sign and submit at any local eligibility office Form H1855, Affidavit for Nonreceipt or Destroyed Food Stamp Benefits

 - If someone needs a SNAP or TANF replacement EBT card, they can visit a local HHSC office or call the Lone Star help desk at 1-800-777-7EBT to request a mailed replacement card.